replayio/docs/src/app/reference/test-runners/cypress-io/recording-options/page.md

 ---
 title: Configuration
-description: There are different modes and strategies that help you create your recordings more effectively.
-By default, every test is recorded, but you can choose to create your recordings only when problems appear, saving costs and time.
+description: There are different modes and strategies that help you create your replays more effectively.
+By default, every test is recorded, but you can choose to create your replays only when problems appear, saving costs and time.
 ---

 ## Diagnostic Modes